-Scanning of work before construction has also proven to be a value-add as the quantifiable information coming from 3D elements allows for more detailed cost planning, or 5D as it is called.
+3D elements allows for more detailed cost planning, or 5D as it is called.
 Scanning of work produces the 3D models and allows for the accurate delineation of cost assemblies associated with new and existing work.
 Cost components relating to the two different phases of construction may include different unit rates, different crews and different cost buffers in order to arrive at a more accurate project estimate.
-Similar to the duct example above, different work activities will be performed on new vs. existing to remain scopes and so will have different unit rates tied to the quantity of work.
+Similar to the duct ting to remain scopes and so will have example above, different work activities will be performed on new vs. existing to remain scopes and so will have different unit rates tied to the quantity of work.
 A unique line item for the cleaning of duct would be necessary for existing to remain elements, yet there need not be a cost line item for the placement of hangers and sealing of such duct work.
 It could also be recognized that the production rate, which is ultimately multiplied by the unit cost, for insulating new vs. existing duct may be different because existing ducts can be more challenging to access and so will have lower productivity.